microsoftgraph/msgraph-sdk-powershell/src/WindowsUpdates/beta/docs/Microsoft.Graph.Beta.WindowsUpdates.md

 You can also use the method removeMembers to remove members.

 ### [Remove-MgBetaWindowsUpdatesPolicyComplianceChange](Remove-MgBetaWindowsUpdatesPolicyComplianceChange.md)
-Delete a contentApproval object.
+Delete a complianceChange object.

 ### [Remove-MgBetaWindowsUpdatesResourceConnection](Remove-MgBetaWindowsUpdatesResourceConnection.md)
-Delete an operationalInsightsConnection object.
+Delete a resourceConnection object.

 ### [Remove-MgBetaWindowsUpdatesUpdatableAsset](Remove-MgBetaWindowsUpdatesUpdatableAsset.md)
 Delete an updatableAssetGroup object.